codehath/codehath/README.md

 #### About me
 Continuously exploring and adopting new tools and frameworks to expand skillset.

 I'm a freelance Full Stack Developer proficient in frontend and backend domains (with a sprinkle of DevOps), as well as a Software Engineer with a passion for AI/ML.
 I thrive on architecting performant solutions to meet the specific challenges faced by clients.
-I specialize in crafting visually stunning and intuitive websites on the frontend, complemented by robust and elegant backend solutions.
-My love for problem-solving drives me to excel in backend development, where I architect solutions and implement data storage and API integration.

-I am a freelance Full Stack Developer(proficient in both Frontend and Backend with a little sprinkling of DevOps), Software Engineer, and AI/ML enthusiast.
-I thrive on building ... websites, designing visually stunning, responsive, and user-friendly frontends, and coding robust, performant, elegant, and maintainable backend solutions.
-Love problem solving and architecting solutions.

 Key Specializations:
 - Cross-Stack Proficiency: